Lentil Quinoa Bowl

 For the quinoa:

 - Bring water to a boil, using a 2:1 ratio of water to quinoa.
 For example, for 1 cup of dry quinoa, you’ll need 2 cups of water.

-- Add the quinoa, cover and reduce to a light simmer.
+- Add the quinoa, cover and reduce heat to low.
+Simmer lightly for 15 minutes.

 - Remove from heat and let stand for 5 minutes without removing the lid.